MarSoph/UoN-COMP4096-Comparative_Study_Reproduction_Number/README.md

-# Project
+# Supplementary Material
+## For the dissertation Submitted September 2021, in partial fulfillment of the conditions for the award of the degree MSc Data Science
-The code and data used for the project
+The code and data used in the project